Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 ## Infrastructure as Code - alternatives

-In our sample project we used `Bicep` to describe the Infrastructure as code.
+We use `Bicep` as default option to describe the Infrastructure as code.
 This is a convenient way when dealing with Azure resources.
 You find more about `Bicep` in the [official documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/).

 Besides `Bicep` the `azd` also supports the definition of the infrastructure via [Terraform](https://www.terraform.io/).
-This is not reflected in our sample repository but feel free to explore it as described [here](https://learn.microsoft.com/azure/developer/azure-developer-cli/use-terraform-for-azd).
+If you want to use this option for the deployment we got you covered.
+You find the instructions [here](./DEPLOYMENT-AZD-TERRAFORM.md)

 ## Cleanup